milesok/milesok.github.io/_posts/ideas/2021-02-04-swing-timing.md

 ### Data
 The primary source of data here would be the [baseball savant statcast search](https://baseballsavant.mlb.com/statcast_search) site, which will allow us to find videos of every pitch as well as the tagged results and any Trackman/Hawkeye pitch characteristics we could want.

+Some potential features to look to extract using computer vision could include the timing of the swing relative to the pitch crossing the plate, the distance between the bat and the ball, and the amount of movement the batter makes on a take or check swing.

 ### Methodology